SchweizerischeBundesbahnen/journey-service/JSON-Objects.md

     }

 Hint:
+* line and/or number must be given
 *  origin/destination is relevant for
     * &excludeLines params
     * SOT-PathParam /v3/INCUBATOR/trips/{date}/**{line}**/{destination}